kovart/dashed-border-generator/README.md

 # Dashed Border Generator
-A simple online tool for creating an advanced dashed or dotted borders. 🚀
+A simple online tool for creating custom dashed or dotted borders.
+It generates a small CSS that can be applied to any DOM elements.

-The tool uses a trick with SVG image inside background-image property, and unlike the `border-style: dashed;` property, can change distance between dashed or dotted lines, set custom pattern, add dash offset or change a line cap.
+The tool uses a trick with SVG image inside "background-image" property, and unlike the `border-style: dashed` property, can change distance between dashed lines, set custom pattern, add dash offset or even change a line cap.

 ## [View in Action](http://kovart.github.io/dashed-border-generator/)
 ![intro](./intro.png)